 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Citizens of the World Charter School - Kansas City are described in Note 2 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2021-22.
+During the year ended June 30, 2023, the provisions of ASC Topic, 842, Leases was adopted.
 We noted no transactions entered into by the School for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-The significant estimate relates to the calculation of discount on contributions receivable.
+The significant estimate relates to the calculation of leases and amortization.